BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

   - Organize and review the knowledge point from time to time.
   - Set up a routine for the study, with regular quizzes.
 (Deadline)
 - What needs to improve.
+  - Focus on the essential things, stay within the scope.
+It is good to know more but will lose your foucs.
+80/20.
   - This course design for 10-12 hours per week, and I spent 20+ constantly with pre-study.
 I need to reserve more time for study.
-Maybe I need to improve my reading speed, or more practice on the math, or lower my expectation to focus on the calculation+key concept rather than the theoretical part.
+Maybe I need to improve my reading speed, or more practice on the math.
+Another way is to lower my expectation and just  focus on the key concept and basic calculation rather than wandering in the theoretical wild.
-  - Focus on the essential things, stay within the scope.
-80/20.
   - Need more discussion.
 Find people to casual chat, discuss the doubts, clarify thoughts, cross-check the understanding.
+Find a community or group.
 - What to expect
   - Roles and responsibility
     - School, Program: provide structured courses.
 Draw the map